 Your wedding photos are probably one of the most important investments you will make for your big day.
 As a veteran bride myself, I can tell you that the day goes past in a gorgeous, love-filled, rip-roaring blur.
 You want to soak up every moment, (in the moment!), whilst leaving the precious moment capturing to the professionals.
 And for them, the wedding photography timeline is key.
-Our criteria for accepting wedding photographers into our carefully curated wedding supplier directory, The List, means that we KNOW you're in good hands.
+Our criteria for accepting wedding photographers to be one of our Recommended Suppliers means that we KNOW you're in good hands.
 And one of the things most often discussed is the importance of communication with the couple.
 They want to know exactly what you want.
 And your wedding photography timeline is a map of the day that ensures you get that cherished shot with Gran, that blissed out golden hour shot with your new husband or wife and every delicious detail in between.
 So, how do you design a wedding photography timeline?
 We're glad you asked.
 Because below we have a step by step guide, a list of shots to consider, top advice from the industry experts (these are nuggets of golden wisdom - Do not miss them!)
 AND a free printable to keep you right.
 You are SO welcome.

 Design a Wedding Photography Timeline Step By Step GuideThis is something you're going to want to work closely with your chosen wedding photographer on.
 They will get to know you and all the things you want.
 But it is hard to remember all the things you want (when there's so much to plan!) so here's your guide.